cicero-data/compactness-stats/README.md

 # compactness-stats

 See the [wiki](https://github.com/cicero-data/compactness-stats/wiki) page for more information on methodology and sources.
+See the [blog post](https://www.azavea.com/blog/2016/07/11/measuring-district-compactness-postgis/) for instructions on calculating compactness measures in PostGIS.

 ### Data Dictionary